Skip to main content

 • help you plan and monitor progress of tasks within a project and across each of the projects in your portfolio

-• track performance metrics (ex. time spent, dollars incurred) so you can compare and analyze data across projects
+• track performance metrics and key performance indicators (e.g. time spent, dollars incurred) so you can compare and analyze data across projects

 • offer basic project scheduling and reporting features, such as Gantt charts

-With the right tool, you can track ongoing performance against key targets to increase the likelihood of project success while ensuring that nothing slips through the net unnoticed.
+With the right tool, you'll get benefits from your project management software like the ability to track ongoing performance against key performance indicators, increase the likelihood of project success, and make sure nothing slips through the net unnoticed.

 1. Project Planning